XiSenao/vite-plugin-externals-extension/README.md

 ```

+⚠️ **Note:**

+Considering the type dependency of `ts` on dependent modules and the `hidden injection` of sub-dependent modules, the modules that the project depends still need to be installed, but only need to install `dev' dependencies, which will not affect the package size at the time of production.

 ## Configuration

 The configuration type of plugin interface is as follows.
 The usage is a little similar to `webpack`, it may be clear at a glance through the above examples.